analogdevicesinc/precision-converters-firmware/doc/sphinx/source/iio_osc/data_streaming.rst

 Loading and Streaming the Data
 ==============================

-On the iio oscilloscope, open the DAC Data Manager tab as indicated below after connecting to the iio device.
+On the IIO Oscilloscope, open the DAC Data Manager tab as indicated below after connecting to the iio device.

    .. image:: /source/iio_osc/iio_osc_data_manager.jpg